 Q. What is the school's catchment area?

 A. The school doesn't have a catchment area as such.
 We don't draw a circle on a map and allocate only to those inside the circle.
 Part of our admissions policy is 'distance from school' i.e. we would allocate a number of places to those children living nearest to the school gate.
 The other part of our admissions policy is 'random' allocation.
 Thus, you could live quite far from the school, or even in a neighbouring Local Authority, and your child would still have a chance of being allocated one of these places.
-To fully understand how 'distance' and 'random' fits into our policy, see Page 11 of our prospectus.
+To fully understand how 'distance' and 'random' fits into our policy, see our prospectus.

 Q. I live very near the school - will I get a place for my child?

 A. How near you would need to live to be allocated a 'distance' place would depend upon where other applicants live and how many 'distance' places are available for allocation.
 On past experience, 'distance' places do tend to go to children living within 500 metres of school, but this does vary from year to year.

 Q. How do you decide who to give places to?

 A. The school applies its published admission policy very strictly.
 There is no discretion in this.
 For example we do not consider such things as convenience of transport to school - that is not a part of our policy.
 See our admission policy on Page 6 of the prospectus.